 Head teacher

 The Head teacher has responsibility for the day-to-day management of all aspects of the school’s work, including provision for children with SEND.
-He/she will keep the governing body fully informed and, at the same time, work closely with the SEND co-ordinator.
+They will keep the governing body fully informed and, at the same time, work closely with the SEND co-ordinator.

 Special Educational Needs Co-ordinator

-The SENCO will work closely with the Head teacher, senior management and teachers to help determine the strategic development of the SEND policy and provision within the whole context of the school improvement plan.
-She has responsibility for the day-to-day operation of the school’s SEND policy and coordinates the provision for SEND pupils.
-The SENCO will liaise with parent/carers and other professionals in respect of children with SEND.
-The SENCO will ensure that relevant background information about individual children with SEND is collected and recorded and up dated.
+The SENCO will work closely with the Head teacher, senior management parents, the child teachers and other professionals to help determine the strategic development of the SEND policy and provision within the whole context of the school improvement plan.
+They have responsibility for the day-to-day operation of the school’s SEND policy and coordinates the provision for SEND pupils.
+The SENDCo will ensure that relevant information and data about individual children with SEND is collected, recorded and up dated.

 Class teachers